 English cheese to die for

 If you love cheese, a visit to Androuet in Spitalfields Market in the East End of London is a must.
 They have a fabulous range from around the world, that they buy in season directly for the producers.
-When I visited I was most interested in their English cheeses and tried three.
+When I visited this shop, I was most interested in their English cheeses and tried three.

 Westcomb Cheddar, which has been aged for 16 months in the caves at Cheddar Gorge, had a distinctive earthy flavour.